isomerpages/moe-taonan/_ccas/体能运动 Physical Sports/户外探险 Outdoor Adventure.md

 ---
 <p><strong>Learn to Play.
 Play to Learn.</strong>
 </p>
-<p>In this CCA, students will learn to play various sports and games.
-They
+<p>At<strong> </strong>TNS <strong>Outdoor Adventure CCA</strong>, students
-will also be equipped with the knowledge of various fitness and conditioning exercises that can help them keep fit for life.
-We also incorporate outdoor activities like rock-climbing and abseiling into our CCA.
-Through these activities, students will also learn soft skills like self-awareness, social awareness and resilience.</p>
+learn to play various sports and games.
+They are also equipped with knowledge of various fitness and conditioning exercises that can help them stay fit for life.
+We incorporate outdoor activities like rock-climbing and abseiling into our CCA.
+Through these activities, students also learn soft skills like self-awareness, social awareness, and resilience.</p>
 <p>Sports and games students will get to learn and play:</p>
 <ul data-tight="true" class="tight">
 <li>